-Mission Statement: "The purpose of our organization is to provide and maintain a clean, safe, and healthy sport to be enjoyed by father, son, mother, and daughter in relationship with better sportsmanship.
+Our Purpose is: "The purpose of our organization is to provide and maintain a clean, safe, and healthy sport to be enjoyed by father, son, mother, and daughter in relationship with better sportsmanship.
 To teach younger generations the handling of mechanical devices, coordination, alertness, and the ability to operate motor driven vehicles.
 Finally, to impress the younger generation with the ideals of fairness, generosity, and sense of responsibility without envy to others."

 It's about the kids.
 Remember to set a good example in regards to sportsmanship.
-Congratulate other drivers.
+Congratulations to the other drivers.
 Get to know and help other handlers.
-Have fun and lots of patience.
+Have fun and have lots of patience.